WELCOME TO a curated collection of resources to help you get educated about engaging in politics from a Christian perspective.

 Tips and links:

-- A PRIMER ON NEWS: Listen to the Pantsuit Podcast – How to be a Citizen: Media Literacy and Ballot Education as they have an excellent discussion on how navigate news during an election season.
+- A PRIMER ON NEWS: Listen to the Pantsuit Podcast – How to be a Citizen: Media Literacy and Ballot Education as they have an excellent discussion on navigating news during an election season.

 - THE FUTURE?: Check out AStartingPoint.com (apps for Android and Apple operating systems are available).
 We love the concept and hope more candidates use this platform.

-- ANOTHER RESOURCE: Enter your address and it will pull of the candidates and measures in your state and county.
-Also some some useful information on each page such as base salary and duties of the candidates. https://onyourballot.vote411.org/
+- ANOTHER RESOURCE: Enter your address at https://onyourballot.vote411.org/ and it will pull all of the candidates and measures in your state and county.